Consolidated B-24 Liberator: US Army Air Forces variants

 A newly funded conversion of the XB-24 after it failed to reach its projected top speed.
 The 1000 hp Pratt & Whitney R-1830-33 radials were replaced with R-1830-41 turbo-supercharged radials rated at 1200 hp, increasing its top speed by 37 mph.
 The engine cowlings were made elliptical to accommodate the turbo-superchargers.
 The XB-24B also lacked the original's engine slots.
 It was re-serialed.
-(Total: one converted XB-24) XB-24B 39-680 was converted into a luxury airliner for Consairway which included gutting the interior, cutting new windows, and dividing the interior into compartments with individual and bench seating and two-tier Pullman-style sleeping berths.
+(Total: 1 converted XB-24) XB-24B 39-680 was converted into a luxury airliner which included gutting the interior, cutting new windows, and dividing the interior into compartments with individual and bench seating and two-tier Pullman-style sleeping berths.
 Trim was added for sound-proofing, and a galley with refrigerator and hot plates.